immmersive/codesmash-ai/transformation-patterns.md

 Let's break down the process step by step, integrating your new pragmatic maxim and the pattern-based framework into an optimization problem.

-## The Pragmatic Maxim as an Optimization Problem:
+## The Pragmatic Maxim as an Optimization Problem

 Your reworked pragmatic maxim states that ideas should be evaluated based on how useful they are with respect to the goal we are trying to achieve.
 This can be understood as an optimization problem where: